Why I Stopped Trusting OTC Hair and Skincare Brands

 Step 2: Search for a Product or Ingredient

-If you know the product name, type it into the search bar.
+If you know the product name, input it into the search bar.

-If you’re curious about a single ingredient (like “PEG-12 Dimethicone” or “Fragrance”), type that instead.
+If you’re curious about a specific ingredient (like “PEG-12 Dimethicone” or “Fragrance”), enter that instead.

 Step 3: Understand the Safety Rating System